-While I was working toward my Black Belt under Kyo Sa Nim Medina, Cho Dan James Pumarejo often taught at the do-jang.
+While I was working toward my Black Belt under Kyo Sa Nim Medina, (then) Cho Dan James Pumarejo often taught at the do-jang.
 Mr. Pumarejo subsequently returned to Korea for several years where he studied under Master Yoon Ki Kim in Songtan, earning his Ee Dan and then Sam Dan before returning to this country.
-Mr. Pumarejo now operates a do-jang in Tucson, AZ at the Davis Monthan AFB.
+Mr. Pumarejo (now Master Pumarejo) now operates a do-jang in Tucson, AZ at the Davis Monthan AFB.
 I was greatly honored when on a recent trip to Korea, Master Kim, Ivanhoe (7th Dan) recognized me as Ee Dan in his Soo Bahk International organization.

 The following are links to people whom I have studied under: